loevlie/Second_Brain/content/index.md

 💻 **The Developer:** Coding is my art form.
 Whether it's crafting efficient algorithms or building robust systems, I believe in writing code that matters.

 🌍 **Making a Difference:** Ultimately, my work is about making a difference.
-Be it through environmental monitoring, disaster response, or advancing scientific research, I strive to use my skills for the greater good.
+Be it through my previous environmental research funded by the EPA, creating free skin cancer diagnosis options, helping people give personal gifts, or advancing scientific research, I strive to use my skills for the greater good.

 ## My Vault